 There had even been a joke circulating for years claiming Lazarus had once told local authorities: “Kill me and I’ll be alive again in three days just as Jesus was—and I’ll be very angry with you for killing me!”
 Whether or not Lazarus actually said that was questionable, but recalling Lazarus’ dry sense of humor, Matthew could easily believe Lazarus had said it.

 The next day passed without incident as the family left Emmaus and undertook the final leg of their long trek toward Jerusalem.
-The believers in Emmaus had asked Matthew to teach them for a brief time the evening before.
-Among the fifty or so believers meeting in a crowded home in Emmaus that evening were about a dozen new believers preparing for their baptism.
+The followers of Jesus in Emmaus had asked Matthew to teach them for a brief time the evening before.
+Among the fifty or so followers of Jesus meeting in a crowded home in Emmaus that evening were about a dozen new followers preparing for their baptisms.
 Matthew taught about John the Baptizer and told the full story of how Jesus had sought out John to baptize him.

 When the six travelers finally arrived the next day in Bethany, a suburb of the holy city of Jerusalem and home to Lazarus, Mary, and Martha, they were greeted with much joy.
 Jerusalem and its suburbs were already beginning to fill with Jewish pilgrims from throughout the known world, an assemblage that would swell to well over a million visitors by the beginning of the Passover Festival in a week.
 Matthew and his family were grateful to be lodged in the cool, quiet suburban home of Lazarus and his sisters.

 The evening following their afternoon arrival in Bethany, as night shadows began to appear throughout the village, people began arriving at the home of Lazarus one, two or three at a time—but never more—for fear of the Roman and Jewish authorities.
 It was forbidden for followers of Jesus to gather in the name of the one they claimed to be the long-awaited Jewish Messiah.
 Many of Jesus’ followers in Bethany and Jerusalem had already been arrested.
 Some had been killed because they would not renounce their allegiance to Jesus.